numericalEFT/FeynmanDiagram.jl/docs/src/manual/interaction.md

 # Interaction/Scattering-Amplitude Convention

-In general, the interaction (or scattering amplitude) between two spin-$1/2$ particles is controlled by only two parameters.
-Here we briefly review some of the common conventions of the parameters in literature, and show how to map between different conventions.
+In general, the interaction (or scattering amplitude) between two spin-$1/2$ particles only has two independent spin components.
+Here we briefly review some of the common conventions of the spin components in literature, and show how to map between different conventions.

 We assume a particle from the left collides with a particle from the right.
 Due to the interaction between the two particles, one of them scatters to the left, and the other to the right.